Hamza-ouabiba/Sneaky/README.md

 # Sneaky
-Simple and quick game created with c++ it will be an improved asap :)
+Simple and quick game created with c++ it will be improved asap :)